HenestrosaDev/ios-interview-questions/README.md

 	>3. **Test the code**: Make sure the code works as intended.
 Test different scenarios, and try to identify edge cases that might break the code.
 If we find a bug, report it, and suggest a fix.
 	>4. **Check for code quality**: Analyze the code for quality issues like complexity, duplication, and maintainability.
 Identify areas that could be improved, and suggest solutions to the problems we find.
 	>5. **Provide constructive feedback**: Provide feedback that is constructive, objective, and actionable.
 Use examples to illustrate our point, and suggest alternative solutions where appropriate.
 Avoid being overly critical or dismissive, and keep the feedback focused on improving the code.
+	>6. **Approve or request changes**: Approve if the code is ready to merge or request changes with clear guidance.
+Block only for correctness, security or design issues; not style nitpicks.
-	>6. **Follow up**: After the code review, follow up with the developer to make sure they understood our feedback and have addressed the issues we raised.
+ 	>7. **Follow up**: After the code review, follow up with the developer to make sure they understood our feedback and have addressed the issues we raised.
 Encourage them to ask questions if they need clarification, and be open to discussing any concerns they might have.
 	</details>

 - 🟧 [Have you ever filed bugs with Apple?
 Can you walk me through some?](https://www.hackingwithswift.com/interview-questions/have-you-ever-filed-bugs-with-apple-can-you-walk-me-through-some)